 Promote financial literacy

 Using electronic invoices in Egypt is an avenue for the Egyptian government to bring its informal economic community into the fold.
-In effect, the government will also effectively promote increased tax justice among the informal sector.
+In effect, the government will also effectively promote increased tax justice in the informal sector.

 Staying compliant with e-invoicing regulations in Egypt